GaloisInc/HaLVM/README.md

 **WARNING**        **WARNING**          **WARNING**

-You are on a development branch of the HaLVM.
-It is very unlikely that this branch will work.
-You should probably switch back to the 'master' branch right now, and come back later.
+You are on a development version of the HaLVM, currently in testing.
+This version may work great, but it may fail unexpectedly and in unexpected ways.
+If you find any bugs, please file them on the HaLVM GitHub page.
+We, the HaLVM development team, greatly appreciate your efforts!

 **WARNING**        **WARNING**          **WARNING**